 Executive Order 13211 (Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use) requires agencies to prepare Statements of Energy Effects when undertaking certain actions.
-In our economic analysis, we did not find that this proposed critical habitat designation would significantly affect energy supplies, distribution, or use because no activities related to energy supply, distribution, or use are occurring within or adjacent to the proposed critical habitat designation.
+OMB has provided guidance for implementing this Executive Order that outlines nine outcomes that may constitute "a significant adverse effect" when compared to not taking the regulatory action under consideration.
+The economic analysis finds that none of these criteria are relevant to this analysis.
+Thus, based on information in the economic analysis, energy-related impacts associated with Canoe Creek clubshell conservation activities within critical habitat are not expected.
+As such, the designation of critical habitat is not expected to significantly affect energy supplies, distribution, or use.
 Therefore, this action is not a significant energy action, and no Statement of Energy Effects is required.